statamic/v2-docs/content/pages/7.addons/2.structure/4.fieldtypes/index.md

 ---
 title: Fieldtypes
 overview: >
-  Fieldtypes create new ways for you to enter content into the control panel.
+  Fieldtypes are specialized form inputs designed to help manage content and data in the control panel.
+They are flexible and reusuable in all Content Types.
 id: a6bd62fe-fa1e-4b34-aba8-c2d74b6d8dc7
 ---
-## What's in a fieldtype?

-A fieldtype in Statamic v2 is primarily made up of Javascript.
-Specifically, [Vue.js][vue].
-All fieldtypes are Vue components with a little PHP to help out behind the scenes with things like data processing.
+## Overview

+Fieldtypes are [Vue.js][vue] components that have a corresponding PHP classes to facilitate any pre/post processing of data.

-Having a good understanding of Vue.js will allow you to build more complex fieldtypes more easily.
+Having a good understanding of Vue.js will allow you to build more elaborate fieldtypes more readily.
 Their documentation is very helpful - it's worth a read.
+We've fallen in love with Vue.js and think you should too.

-## Creating a fieldtype
+## Anatomy of a Fieldtype {#anatomy}

-The bare minimum fieldtype requires you to have an `AddonNameFieldtype.php` file, and a `js/fieldtype.js` file.
+At its most basic level, a fieldtype requires an `AddonNameFieldtype.php` class and a corresponding `js/fieldtype.js` Vue component.

 ``` .language-files
 site/addons/MyAddon/